xinhaoyuan/layout-machi/README.md

 ## Switcher

-Calling `layout_machi.switcher.start()` will create a switcher that can (1) move window/focus into other regions by direction keys, and (2) switch windows in the same regions using `Tab` key.
+Calling `layout_machi.switcher.start()` will create a switcher supporting the following keys:

+ - Arrow keys: move focus into other regions by the direction.
+ - `Shift` + arrow keys: move the focused window to other regions by the direction.
+ - `Tab`: switch windows in the same regions.

+So far, the key binding is not configurable.
+One has to modify the source code to change it.

 ## Other functions